 Technology and Finding Stolen and Missing Horses

-Finding missing or stolen horses requires a strong digital presence in today’s world.
+Finding missing or stolen horses requires a solid digital presence today.
 Technology has changed tremendously since Stolen Horse International, Inc. started searching for the first stolen horse with an alert on the internet in 1997.
-The horse was named Idaho and she belonged to the founders of the 501(c)(3) nonprofit organization, Harold and Debi Metcalfe.
-Stolen Horse International was a presence on the internet long before most people knew what the internet highway was about.
+The horse was named Idaho, and she belonged to the founders of the 501(c)(3) nonprofit organization, Harold and Debi Metcalfe.
+Stolen Horse International was a presence on the Internet long before most people knew what the Internet highway was about.

-The internet was in its infancy when Idaho was stolen from Shelby, NC and AOL was king.
+The internet began when Idaho was stolen from Shelby, NC, and AOL was king.
 There was no such thing as social media or Facebook.
 Emails were slowly taking over snail mail.
-Websites were encroaching into the brick and mortar space.
-The way we communicated with each other, the way we shopped and the way we looked at the world was changing fast.
+Websites were creeping into the brick-and-mortar space.
+The way we communicated with each other, the way we shopped, and the way we looked at the world was changing fast.

-The #1 go-to resource these days seems to be Facebook when it comes to spreading the word about a missing or stolen animal.
-Decisions about where to spend your time marketing the animal are really important.
+The #1 go-to resource these days seems to be Facebook for spreading the word about a missing or stolen animal.
+Decisions about where to spend your time marketing the animal are critical.

-Although there are many reasons to add Facebook, and other social media, to your search, that doesn’t mean it should be Facebook vs Stolen Horse International’s website, www.netposse.com.
+Although there are many reasons to add Facebook and other social media to your search, that doesn’t mean it should be Facebook vs. Stolen Horse International’s website, www.netposse.com.
 Both should be used.
-The two work very well together and strengthen the chances a horse will be located.
+The two work very well together, strengthening the chances a horse will be located.

-Stolen Horse International-NetPosse Missing and Stolen Equine have a strong presence on Facebook with over 56,000 followers and a reach of over 3,435,331 people through October the first of 2021.
-Unlike many similar pages on the platform, Stolen Horse International-NetPosse Missing, and Stolen Equine, is far from just a Facebook page that puts someone else's Facebook post on their timeline.
-Both are helpful and appreciated but only one has the power of a nonprofit organization with decades of experience working with victims behind it.
+Stolen Horse International-NetPosse Missing and Stolen Equine have a strong presence on Facebook with over 56,000 followers and a reach of over 3,435,331 people through October 2021.
+Unlike many similar pages on the platform, Stolen Horse International-NetPosse Missing, and Stolen Equine is far from just a Facebook page that puts someone else's Facebook post on their timeline.
+Both are helpful and appreciated, but only one has the power of a nonprofit organization with decades of experience working with victims behind it.

-Stolen Horse International also has had a long-standing website, since 1997, and this is where the heart of the organization is located.
+Stolen Horse International also has had a long-standing website since 1997, and this is where the organization's heart is located.
 You can use .com or .org to search for the website.
-Here you will find all of the report listings, educational articles, videos, educational information, the NetPosse Store, and much more.
-Facebook is just one of the many tools used by the organization for their NetPosse Alerts, the equivalent to the missing children’s network, in the horse industry.
+You will find all the report listings, educational articles, videos, educational information, the NetPosse Store, and more.
+Facebook is just one of the many tools the organization uses for its NetPosse Alerts, the equivalent of the missing children’s network in the horse industry.

-Over one 365 day period, the website had 602,513 hits and 297,193 unique visitors with 440,504 of those come from mobile phones.
-Considering how much social media has replaced traffic to many websites, those numbers are phenomenal for a small nonprofit organization whose only advertisement is the word of mouth and Google.
+Over one 365-day period, the website had 602,513 hits and 297,193 unique visitors, with 440,504 of those coming from mobile phones.
+Considering how much social media has replaced traffic to many websites, those numbers are phenomenal for a small nonprofit organization whose only advertisement is word of mouth and Google.

-Let’s look at 10 things for you to consider as you decide on choosing between Facebook, NetPosse.com, or both.
+Let’s consider ten things when choosing between Facebook, NetPosse.com, or both.

 How Google Finds Stolen Horse International’s Website